12 Bar Blues

 While you could play the blues progression with simple major triads like the above example it’s generally played with all dominant 7th chords.
 While this isn’t exactly diatonic to the key (the I7 & IV7 are not diatonic chords in a major key) it makes for a more bluesy sound and is provides the notes and support needed for improvising with the blues scale.
 Without these 7th chords a blues scale would sound a little out of place because it contains those 7ths.

-For a more mature and complex sound a lot of people opt for 9 chords instead of the dominant 7ths.
+For a more complex sound a lot of people opt for 9 chords instead of the dominant 7ths.
 9 chords contain the dominant 7 scale degree but also add the 9th degree.

 Improvising Over The 12 Bar Blues